Research and Development

 EMC has a fully equipped Research and Development laboratories for developing High Performance Drilling Fluid products

-The EMC laboratory in Ahmedabad is the main Research and Development and QAQC facility for testing and developing new Smart Fluid Technology for EMC's proprietary Drilling Fluid products.
+The EMC laboratory in Ahmedabad is headed up by Dr Swapan Mandal and is the main Research and Development and QAQC facility for testing and developing new Smart Fluid Technology for EMC's proprietary Drilling Fluid products.
 The EMC laboratory in Stavanger specialises in development of new testing methodologies and work within the areas of Wellbore Strengthening and Reservoir Protection.

 EMC is doing research related to development of new products within the field of Drilling Fluids.
 The Laboratory and Scientists are available for testing and adaption of products to meet specific client requirement, in relation to Drilling Fluid systems, Non-Invasive Fluids and Lost Circulation.